StartappzKE/pdffill/README.md

 Requirements
 ------------

-You will need the [PDFToolkit](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) `pdftk` for saving out pdfs, if you only want a xfdf file, this is not required.
+You will need the [PDFToolkit](https://www.pdflabs.com/tools/pdftk-the-pdf-toolkit/) `pdftk` for saving out, or reading from pdfs, if you only want generate a xfdf file from an array, this is not required.

 Usage
 -----